-P/ ATIENT/CLIENT SELE-A DMINISTERED ASSES SMENT ON SMS OR IVR PATIENT/CLIENT SELF-ADMINISTERED ASSESSMENT ON SMS OR IVR Welcome.
+P/ ATIENT/CLIENT SELF-A DMINISTERED ASSESS SMENT ON SMS OR IVR Welcome.
 Use this simple phone-based assessment to review and give feedback for any HIV-related health facility you visited recently or wanted to visit, even if you have not gone for services yet.
 Any communication through this platform is free and anonymous.
 We use your feedback to support health facilities to improve services.
 1. Did you visit a health facility last month?
-Assessment 1 Assessment 2 Response options 7 2.
+Yes (Assessment 1) No, but I wanted to (Assessment 2) Assessment 1 Assessment 2 Response options Z 2.
 Where is the health facility you visited?
 2. Where is the health facility you wanted to visit?
 1=Region 1 2=Region 2 3=Region 3 4=Region 4 FACILITY SELECTION 5=Other (add question to specify if SMS) Y SELI 3.
 What type of facility?
 3. What type of facility?
-1=Public 2=Private CILIT 3=Community-led FAC 4=Other (add question to specify if SMS) 4.
+1=Public 2=Private CILIT 3=Community-led Ā 4=Other (add question to specify if SMS) 4.
 What is the facility name?
 4. What is the facility name?
 Select from list of facilities.
 Facility selection questions can be removed from the assessment if patients/clients can be instructed to input a facility-specific identification code that can initiate the assessment.
 Answer the following questions about your most recent visit to the facility in the previous month.
 Answer the following questions based on your current ideas of the facility 5.
 What services did you seek during your visit?
 5. What services did you want to receive at this 1=HIV testing Select one primary service facility?
-Select one primary 2=Antiretroviral therapy (ART) service 3=STI 4=Labs 5=Reproductive health 6=Counseling QUALIT 7=Other (add question to specify if SMS) SERVICE QUALITY 6.
-Did you receive the care and services you wanted?
-1=Yes 2=No 3=Don't know S 6.
+Select one primary service 2=Antiretroviral therapy (ART) Set vice 3=STI 4=Labs 5=Reproductive health UALITY 6=Counseling 7=Other (add question to SERVICE QUALITY 6.
+Did you receive the care and services you wanted? specify if SMS) 1=Yes 2=No 3=Don't know Ø 6.
 Why did you not visit this facility yet?
 Reply with a short response for SMS or enter common response types for IVR.
 7. How would you rate the service quality at this facility?
-(If 4-5, skip 7.
+(If 4-5, skip question a below) 7.
 What do you think about the service quality at this facility?
-(If 4-5, skip 1=Very low quality 2=Low quality question a below) question a below) 3=Average
+(If 4-5, skip question a below) 1=Very low quality 2=Low quality 3=Average